UWCCDL/ACTR_RITL/README.md

 * Load the device-file ritl-device.lisp.
 It presents the stimuli and interprets button presses

-* Load the appropriate model: RITL-fullModel.lisp.
+* Load the appropriate model.
+The two most recent models are BilingualModelBilingual.lisp and BilingualModelMonolingual.lisp

+* Run a reload using (ritl-reload)

 * Run the model using ACT-R commands, e.g. (run 20).